PedroCristo/portfolio_project_3/README.md

 ## Special Thanks

-  * Special thanks to my mentor Sandeep Aggarwal, my colleagues at Code Institute, Kasia Bogucka, and Mairéad Gillic for their assistance throughout this project.
+  * Special thanks to my mentor Sandeep Aggarwal, my colleagues at Code Institute, Kasia Bogucka, Shellie Downie, and Mairéad Gillic for their assistance throughout this project.